Why Agile will never be a project management framework

 So let’s look at just some of the reasons why:

 - Agile is easy to understand in principle but very hard to do in practice.
-Much harder than the snake-oil salesmen will admit.
+Much harder than the Agile salesmen will admit.
 Most of the true benefits of using Agile are not commonly understood and the challenges involved often go unresolved.
 Culturally, they are some of the greatest challenges we can ever face in business.
 It will require a great deal of change to ways of working, current practices employed by developers and people in the business and even roles.
 It is often referred to as transformation but transformation efforts have a very high failure rate.
-That’s not something the snake-oil salesmen usually highlight and the scale of change required is often vastly underestimated, especially for larger projects.
+That’s not something the Agile salesmen usually highlight and the scale of change required is often vastly underestimated, especially for larger projects.

 - It should never be an all or nothing decision; Agile should be used on selected projects only.
 This, however, brings a further challenge.
 Teams new to Agile will need a great deal of support.